The Great Phatsby: Vol. II: The Revenge

-In the end, the family returns home to Springfield, and Mr. Burns, with his wealth and empire restored, attempts to incorporate a moment of musical appreciation into the daily shift at the power plant (although he starts to reconsider the first time he enacts it).
+In the end, the family returns home to Springfield, Marge, Lisa, and Maggie have escaped from the alleged curse, Bart is fully pardoned for his crime, and Mr. Burns, with his wealth and empire restored, attempts to incorporate a moment of musical appreciation into the daily shift at the power plant (although he starts to reconsider after the first time he enacts it).